 “We’re targeting our work a little more effectively since COVID-19 began”, continues Gold.
 “We’re setting better goals and it’s back to basics with the technology we have.”

 The prevalence of a new normal also provides lessons for the future—particularly for universities with larger enrollments or located in denser urban areas—from complex technology infrastructure to the implementation of new technologies.
 Boise State University administrators look to the future with hope and know they can move through these times with ease.

 No matter where you are in your organization’s technology journey, COVID-19’s impact has forced you to change.
-Read our report on the 6 trends driving HR transformation through the new COVID-19 world and together we can get through this uncertain time.
+Read our report on the 6 trends driving HR transformation and together we can get through this uncertain time.

 Enjoyed reading this blog?
 Leave feedback for us.